VoidLinuxBR/pkgmk/README.md

 NOTAS
 -----
-- pkgmk não substitui XBPS.
+- pkgmake não substitui XBPS.
 - A assinatura é feita no índice do repositório via xbps-rindex.
-- pkgmk não instala pacotes no sistema.
+- pkgmake não instala pacotes no sistema.

 LICENÇA
 -------